Who pays if someone hits your car?

 • Begin the claims process.
 This can often be done on the insurer's app.
 You may be able to do everything from uploading photos to getting a rental car.

 • Ask about deadlines and how the process will unfold.
 Make sure you understand what steps to take and the deadlines.
 Ask how the process will unfold, including approximate time frames for when the adjuster will address the claim and how long it might be before you have your reimbursement check.
-Ask if you need to get estimates for repairing the damage.
+Ask if you need to get estimates for repairing the damaged vehicle.

 When should you file a claim, and when should you pay out of pocket?